amplication/docs/docs/getting-started/plugins.md

 Some plugins can be enabled when you first create your service.
 For example, if you choose MySQL as your database, the _MySQL DB_ plugin will be enabled.
-If you choose to turn on authentication for your service, that will enable the _NestJS Auth Module_ plugin and other Authentication-focused plugins.
+If you choose to turn on authentication for your service, that will enable the _NestJS Auth Module_ plugin and other required Authentication-focused plugins.

 All community plugins published by Amplication are available on your service's _Plugins_ tab.
 Plugins can be enabled or disabled on this tab.
+In addtion, you can click on the _Settings_ button and configure the settings of each plugin there.
-To view your installed plugins, click on the _Installed Plugins_ category in the filter options on the left side.
+To view your installed plugins, click on the _Installed Plugins_ page in the filter panel on the left side.
 The source code of all community Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).

 Besides the available community plugins, you can [develop your own custom plugins](/plugins/overview/).